rivernews/djangorest-angularcli-eb/README.md

   - let RDS allow all inbound IP: Security Group (the one used by db)/Inbound: create rule for all traffic.
   - let local/client db connection use SSL
     - turn on ssl, use `sslmode=require` *the amz official and heroku ask you to use `sslmode=verify-full`; then download a [certificate](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_PostgreSQL.html#PostgreSQL.Concepts.General.SSL) and using it with the connection by specifying its file path in `sslrootcert=...`; however, you can just use `require` if that works for you*
 - get a decent database GUI client.
 DBeaver is OK.
-Can try [PgAdmin](https://www.pgadmin.org/).
+Can try [PgAdmin](https://www.pgadmin.org/) or [Postico](https://eggerapps.at/postico/).
   - test the connection. just hardcode the credentials e.g. db name/password obtained from the RDS console.
 - Done!
 - future: [separate front/back end on different platform](https://stackoverflow.com/questions/41247687/how-to-deploy-separated-frontend-and-backend)